2knal/triptonic-ui/README.md

 - [ ] Make the filter screen button clickables.
 - [ ] Make progress with the save page and login page.
 - [ ] Show loader when we call the API and until markers are shown on the page.
-- [ ] Integrate a state management library like redux or zustand to pass data from one page to another instead of using AsyncStorage
+- [x] Integrate a state management library like redux or zustand to pass data from one page to another instead of using AsyncStorage
-- [ ] Handle trip page's navbar's absolute bottom positioning, why is it not the same as the landing page.
+- [x] Handle trip page's navbar's absolute bottom positioning, why is it not the same as the landing page.
-- [ ] Trip page buttons, on hover circular selection color around it.
+- [x] Trip page buttons, on hover circular selection color around it.
+- [ ] Add a toast notification library
+- [ ] Add custom markers and callbacks

 ---